-When your latissimus dorsi is injured, you might feel pain in your low back, mid-to-upper back, along the base of your scapula, or in the back of the shoulder.
+When you injure your latissimus dorsi, you might feel pain in your low back, mid-to-upper back, along the base of your scapula, or in the back of the shoulder.
 You may even feel pain along the inside of the arm, all the way down to your fingers.

 Latissimus dorsi pain can be hard to differentiate from other types of back or shoulder pain.
 You’ll usually feel it in your shoulder, back, or upper or lower arm.
-The pain will worsen when you reach forward or extend your arms.
+The pain will worsen when you reach forward, extend your arms, or reach overhead.

 Contact your doctor if you have trouble breathing, a fever, or abdominal pain.
 Combined with latissimus dorsi pain, these may be symptoms of a more serious injury or condition.